• Skip to primary navigation

 We rarely use plain water when making farro, quinoa, rice, or couscous.
 Instead, we use broth.
 Whenever we make soup, we use homemade stock or broth as the liquid instead of water.
 This way you’ve got a head start in the flavor department.

 The water amount will depend on how much meat and bones we have for the broth.
 The vegetables and herbs, then, will also vary.
-We have come across a technique that enhances the flavor of the broth — you first roast the meat, bones and the vegetables to extract as much flavor as possible.
+We found a great technique to boost the flavor of your broth.
+First, roast the meat, bones, and vegetables.
+This helps extract as much flavor as possible.

 Preparing a soffritto for the gnocchi in brood.